 · Rabbi Avraham Shmidman

-services will take place at Raim Ahuvim from Wednesday evening, September 24th
+Hashanah services will take place at Raim Ahuvim from Sunday evening, October 2nd

 members of the community are welcome.

 The synagogue will have services on Shabbas Shuvah, Friday night October 7th through Saturday night October 8th.